THIS WEEK:

 6) What is the best advice you ever received?
 Who gave it to you?

 7) Dog or Cat?
-Neither.
+Both.

 9) Do you have any good jokes you like to tell?